Amy Sayer: 2022

-In June 2022, Sayer would be called back up to the Matildas for a two-match away series of friendlies against Spain and Portugal.
-During their first match against Spain, Sayer made her 5th appearance with the squad after being substituted on in 67th minute.
-Despite the match resulting a 7–0 loss for the Matildas, Sayer did manage to get off 1 shot during her time on the pitch.
-In the following match against Portugal, Sayer made her 6th appearance with the Matildas coming on as a substitute in the 84th minute of the 1–1 draw.
+In June 2022, Sayer was called back up to the Matildas for a two-match away set of friendlies against Spain and Portugal.
+During their match against Spain, Sayer made her fifth appearance with the squad after being substituted on in 67th minute.
+Despite resulting in a 7–0 loss for the Matildas, Sayer managed to make one shot at goals during her matchtime.
+In the match against Portugal, Sayer made her sixth appearance for the Matildas, as a substitute in the 84th minute of the 1–1 draw.

-Immediately following her campaign with the Matildas, Sayer was called up to the Australia women's national under-23 soccer team squad to participate in the 2022 AFF Women's Championship.
-Sayer appeared in 3 matches for the squad, scoring 5 goals throughout the duration of the tournament, 4 of which came in a 4–0 thrashing of Thailand.
-Sayer scored her first 3 goals within the first 15 minutes of play before adding a 4th in the 44th minute.
-Despite the team not securing enough points to advance out of the group stage of the tournament, Sayer's goalscoring was enough to nab her a shared title of 3rd highest goal scorer in the tournament.

-Following her impressive performance in the 2022 AFF Women's Championship, Sayer was once again promoted to the Matildas for a series of home friendlies against Sweden and Thailand in November 2022.
-The team would go on to win both games fixtures with a score line of 4–0 against Sweden, and a score line of 2–0 against Thailand.
+Following her impressive performance in the 2022 AFF Women's Championship, Sayer was once again promoted to the seniors for a series of home friendlies against Sweden and Thailand in November 2022.
+The team won both games fixtures with a score line of 4–0 against Sweden, and 2–0 against Thailand.

 2023

-After a string of impressive performances in the USL W League with the San Francisco Glens, Sayer was called up to the Matildas by head coach Tony Gustavsson for their 2023 FIFA Women's World Cup provisional roster, but was among the six final cuts for the competition.

-In October 2023, Sayer was selected as part of the Matildas squad for the 2024 AFC Women's Olympic Qualifying Tournament, hosted in Perth.
+After a string of impressive performances in the USL W League with the San Francisco Glens, Sayer was called up to the Matildas by head coach Tony Gustavsson for their 2023 FIFA Women's World Cup 29-player prelliminary roster, but dropped from the 23-player final squad.
+In October, Sayer was selected as part of the Matildas for the 2024 AFC Women's Olympic Qualifying Tournament, hosted in Perth.
 She played in all three matches (including a start against Iran) and recorded an assist for Australia's third goal against Chinese Taipei in a 3–0 win.

 2024

-On 28 February playing in an Olympic qualifier against Uzbekistan in Melbourne, Sayer was a second-half substitute and scored her first goal for the national team in the 4th minute of extra time.
-This took the team's score to 10–0 and the win qualified the Matildas for the 2024 Paris Olympic Games.
+On 28 February playing in an Olympic qualifier against Uzbekistan in Melbourne, Sayer was a second-half substitute and scored her first goal for the national team in the fourth minute of extra time.
+This took the team's score to 10–0 and they qualified for the 2024 Paris Olympic Games.
+However, in April of that year she ruptured her anterior cruciate ligament and was unavailable for Olympic selection.

-International Goals
+2025

+The midfielder returned to the national team on 30 May 2025 for a two-game friendly set against visitors Argentina, in the second game she scored a brace to help the Matildas win 4–1.
+Sayer scored another goal for the team in a 5-0 victory against New Zealand on 28 November in Gosford.

+Career statistics

 Scores and results list Australia's goal tally first, score column indicates score after each Sayer goal.